Web-Feet/coasterdocs/upgrade.md

 ## 5.3 to 5.4

-The routes have been seperated out into a new service provider: `App\Providers\RouteServiceProvider::class`
+The routes have been seperated out into a new service provider: `CoasterCms\Providers\CoasterRoutesProvider::class`

 You will need to add this to your `config/app.php` file, usually best at the end as it included some catch all routes.